rq-abrahamsson/home/content/posts/property-based-testing.md

 During the same time I created this test I had another really annoying bug that crashed the game every once in a while and it was really hard to find out what was happening.
 So to fix it a used the Elixir Supervisor mindset where you crash and recover when something is bad.
 So I started to save the state after every command was run and if something went wrong I just read in the good old state.
-So I though everything was fine until it chashed again.
+So I though everything was fine until it crashed again.
 Could not believe my eyes.
 But thanks to the property based tests I saw a lot of nil values generated in an array with cards marked as done which caught my attention.